Vanilla of Madagascar, a journey at the end of the world with a new partner

 The imbalance between risk and profitability in agricultural financing

-A study carried out by Dalberg on 3,500 loans granted to agri-food SMEs by international financiers reveals that half of all loans between €250,000 and €500,000 are not profitable.
-One of the main reasons for this imbalance is the high and rising cost of risk.
+One of the main reasons for this imbalance is the cost of risk, which is high and rising all the time.
 In particular, agricultural production is under increasing pressure due to its growing exposure to climatic disturbances.
 Furthermore, agri-food organizations often operate in markets where product supply and demand are not systematically correlated.
 As a result, some sectors experience cyclical crises, putting operators under pressure and increasing the risk of default.
-This risk causes the market to tense up, and it concentrates on certain well-defined segments:

 • Organizations with a lower risk profile, generally larger, more mature organizations with a solid financing history and/or able to offer guarantees.